maxcelant/leetcode/problems/Binary Tree Level Order Traversal.md

   - trees
   - bfs
   - hashing
-pattern: Use tuple of value and layer, group layer of nodes using dict
+pattern: Use BFS algorithm, go layer at a time using for loop of length queue. and sublist to result
+rating: 1000
+last_attempt: 2025-05-31
 ---
 #### Intuition
 ---